Features and terminology in Azure Event Hubs

-An application group is a collection of client applications that connect to an Event Hubs namespace sharing a unique identifying condition such as the security context - shared access policy or Azure Active Directory (Azure AD) application ID.
+An application group is a collection of client applications that connect to an Event Hubs namespace sharing a unique identifying condition such as the security context - shared access policy or Microsoft Entra application ID.

 Azure Event Hubs enables you to define resource access policies such as throttling policies for a given application group and controls event streaming (publishing or consuming) between client applications and Event Hubs.

 For more information, see Resource governance for client applications with application groups.

 For more information about Event Hubs, visit the following links: